SpitfireX/soupchef/README.md

   -p PAGE             Sets the number of the first page to fetch.
   --sort {relevance,daily,date,preptime,difficulty,rating}
                       Sets the sort mode for the search results.
+  --filenames {plain,title}
+                      Sets the format for the output file names.
+Plain: recipe ID.
+Title: recipe ID and recipe title.
+  --dirnames {flat,category,date}
+                      Sets the format of the output directory structure.
+Flat: all files in the base directory.
+Category: grouped into subdirectories based on the recipe category.
+Date: grouped into subdirectories based on the creation date.
   --index-only        Don't fetch anything and only add the IDs of all
                       operations to the index.
 This is useful to build a list of IDs for later consumption.